SuryaK5125/behavioral-drift-detection/README.md

 ## Overview
-Detects behavioral drift in Google Borg cluster telemetry using statistical methods with thresholds learned dynamically from early window behavior — no hardcoded values.
+Detects behavioral drift in Google Borg cluster telemetry using statistical methods with thresholds learned dynamically from early window behavior and not hardcoded values.

 ## Key Findings
 - Significant memory allocation drift detected at window 10 (PSI=0.2629)